threepointone/aywson/README.md

 ### `getComment(json, path)`

-Get the comment above a field.
+Get the comment associated with a field.
+First checks for a comment above, then falls back to a trailing comment.

 ```ts
 getComment(